Spring Pasture Renovation

 - Renovations may be done in the fall if soil moisture is adequate and in the spring provided the proper steps have been taken to prepare the pasture for over seeding.
 Legume seeds (primarily the clovers) may be frost seeded but this is a risky venture for the establishment of grass.

 As the pasture establishes, make sure enough time has elapsed before grazing to ensure plants are well rooted.

-For more information on pasture renovation, to speak to one of our agronomists or livestock specialists in your area find your local Southern States store.
+For more information on pasture renovation, or to speak to one of our agronomists or livestock specialists in your area, find your local Southern States store.